-The USGS Texas Water Science Center continuously monitors the status of the State's principal rivers, reservoirs, and selected aquifers.
+The USGS Oklahoma-Texas Water Science Center continuously monitors the status of the principal rivers, reservoirs, and selected aquifers in both states.
 Stations with long-term continuous record are used to compare existing streamflows, reservoir storage, and ground-water levels with normal and extreme recorded values to measure the potential for drought, or the severity of an existing drought.

 Droughts do not have the same meaning or significance to all people.
 No generally accepted definition is adequate, nor is one practical, because drought is the result of many different factors.
 Three common definitions are: